neeyatlotlikar/neeyatlotlikar/README.md

 ### 🔧 Projects
 Here are a few projects that showcase my skills and interests:
+- ⏬ **RapidPyFetchL** - A browser extension based solution for managing downloads ouside the browser environment facilitating parellel processing and faster downloads.
 - 🎵 **jlyric2anki** - A CLI tool that converts Japanese song lyrics (in Kanji) into Anki flashcards for sentence mining and vocabulary learning.
 Built using fugashi, jamdict, genanki, typer, rich, jaconv, argostranslate and gTTS.
+- 🔁 **RetryManiac** - A browser extension to automatically retry failed downloads within the browser.
+- ⏰ **Telegram Reminder Bot** - A simple Telegram bot that lets users create, list, and receive reminders using natural Telegram commands.
+Built using python-telegram-bot v20+, asyncio, and SQLAlchemy with SQLite.
 - 🙏 **Wishlist Manager** - Simple backend API to manage personal wishlists with JWT auth and CRUD.
 Built with FastAPI + MongoDB + Docker.
-- ⏰ **Telegram Reminder Bot** - A simple Telegram bot that lets users create, list, and receive reminders using natural Telegram commands.
-Built using python-telegram-bot v20+, asyncio, and SQLAlchemy with SQLite.

 ➡️ Check out the pinned repos below for code and documentation.